specificationeffectiveness/JSS/README.md

 # Siesta

-**Siesta (Specification Implementation for Expressing Software Temporal Assertions)** is a minimalist language designed for expressing behavioral properties.
+**Siesta (Simple ImperativE SpecificaTion lAnguage)** is a minimalist language designed for expressing behavioral properties.
 It is built on top of **Java**, leveraging the familiarity many developers already have with the language.
 Siesta focuses on including only the essential elements required to express different types of properties, prioritizing simplicity over generality.